-- Acne vulgaris is often treated with topical antiacne agents and tetracycline (eg doxycycline)
+- Acne is often treated with topical antiacne agents and tetracycline (eg doxycycline)

-- Malassezia folliculitis is treated with topical antifungal (eg ketoconazole shampoo) or an oral antifungal medicine such as itraconazole.
+- Malassezia folliculitis is treated with a topical antifungal (eg, ketoconazole shampoo) or oral antifungal medication such as itraconazole.

 Severe steroid acne may be treated with oral isotretinoin.
 This is effective for both types of steroid acne.